Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Introduction

 The present paper demonstrates that deep representations can emerge from a local, biologically plausible and unsupervised learning rule, by integrating two important insights from neuroscience: First, we focus on self-supervised learning from temporal data -- as opposed to supervised learning from labelled examples -- because this comes closest to natural data, perceived by real biological agents, and because the temporal structure of natural stimuli is a rich source of information.
-In particular, we exploit the typical, self-generated changes of gaze direction (`\emph{saccades}') to distinguish input from a moving object during fixation from input arriving after a saccade towards a new object.
-Second, we notice that electrical signals stemming from segregated apical dendrites can modulate synaptic plasticity in biological neurons \citep{Major2013, Kording2001}.
+In particular, we exploit the self-awareness of typical, self-generated changes of gaze direction (`\emph{saccades}') to distinguish input from a moving object during fixation from input arriving after a saccade towards a new object.
+In our plasticity rule, a global factor modulates plasticity, depending on the presence or absence of such saccades.
+Although we do not model the precise circuit that computes this global factor, we see it related to global, saccade-specific signals from motor areas, combined with surprise or prediction error, as in other models of synaptic plasticity \citep{angela2005uncertainty, nassar2012rational, heilbron2019confidence, liakoni2021surprise}.
+Second, we notice that electrical signals stemming from segregated apical dendrites can modulate synaptic plasticity in biological neurons \citep{Kording2001, Major2013}, enabling context-dependent plasticity.

 Algorithmically, our approach takes inspiration from deep self-supervised learning algorithms that seek to contrast, cluster or predict stimuli in the context of BP \citep{Oord2018,caron2018deep,zhuang2019local,Lowe2019}.
 Interestingly, \citet{Lowe2019} demonstrated that such methods even work if end-to-end BP is partially interrupted.
-We build upon this body of work and suggest the {\it Contrastive, Local And Predictive Plasticity} (CLAPP) model which avoids BP completely, yet still builds hierarchical representations.
+We build upon this body of work and suggest the {\it Contrastive, Local And Predictive Plasticity} (CLAPP) model which avoids BP completely, yet still builds hierarchical representations.\footnote{Our code is available at \url{https://github.com/EPFL-LCN/pub-illing2021-neurips}}